I have one simple question...

 SO!
 As you can see, TikTok songs can take a few very different forms.
 Just like anything these days - you’ll never know exactly what will pop off on the app, but using the above elements certainly couldn’t hurt, and in the case of “Obsessed,” “death bed,” and “Surrender,” you might just get lucky!

 Let’s work out.
-Here’s a TikTok writing exercise that I would encourage you to jump on - like, today.
+Wanna make some TikTok hits?
+Here’s a writing exercise that I would encourage you to jump on - like, today.
+In fact, this could be a great technique to add to your tool kit on “how to start writing a song.”

 As writers, we can get inspired in all kinds of ways: watching a sunset (aww, isn’t that nice), going to a museum (aww, aren’t you smart?!), going to a club (ooh, aren’t you sexy), or even just setting up some writing challenges for yourself.
 For instance: today I’m going to write a song in the style of Prince, or today, I’m going to try to write a song in Lydian mode.